Christmas Horsemanship and Driving Clinic December 28th, 29th & 30th, 2017

 Limited to 6 auditors, with preference for a partner for each full time driver.

-Rooms available in our home $50 per room for two people or one.
+Rooms available in our home $50 per room, per night for two people or one.
 Limit 3 rooms.

 Timberland Hills Farmstead operated by our friend Jean Buchanan offers a farm house rental about 3 miles from our farm.